artfulaction/Birth-control-survey-data/README.md

 * counting total answers for various multiple-choice questions
 * standardizing the user-entered question to discrete categories and counting total answers
 * graphing the answer counts to each question
-* saving the graphs and dataframes created
+* exporting the graphs and dataframes created